ondat/documentation/docs/usecases/kafka.md

 exist and be accessible within the Kubernetes cluster as `zookeeper`, see how to run Zookeeper with Ondat [here](/docs/usecases/zookeeper)
-- Ondat is assumed to have been installed; please check for the latest available version [here](/docs/reference/release_notes)
+- Ondat is assumed to have been installed; check for the latest available version [here](/docs/reference/release_notes)
 - Kafka pods require 1536 MB of memory for successful scheduling